ellertsmari/io.vefskoli.is/README.md

 ### Make an issue and fork

 To contribute to this project it is best to start by creating an issue here on GitHub (see “Issues” in the upper-left corner of the screen).
 Then fork this project to your own account by clicking the “Fork” in the upper-right corner of the screen.
 You will then get a screen with a green button in the lower-right corner saying “Create fork”.
-Now you have a copy of the project on your own GitHub account.
+Now you have a copy of the project on your own GitHub account

 ### Clone the repository